Lekeni/streetfood_web/README.md

 # Issues

-The only known issue with the website is that the website is not fully responsive
+The only known issue with the website is that the website is not fully responsive and as a result, some features may not be seen on smaller devices.

 # License